 We Specialize to Save You Money

-You may have noticed that we focus on the tax needs of only a short list of foreign visitors to the United States through this website.
+At J1TAxRefund, we focus on the tax needs of a short list of foreign visitors to the United States who make under $50,000.
 That list includes short-term J-1 visitors, such as these:

 - Au Pairs